coairesearch/probity/docs/usage.md

 # Probity Usage Guide

 ## Overview
 Probity is a library for probing neural networks, now using nnsight for model introspection instead of transformer_lens.
+The library includes a comprehensive UI for building, training, and analyzing probes.

 > **📚 Quick Links:**
 > - [Testing Guide](testing.md) - How to test the library and verify nnsight integration
 > - [Migration Guide](migration_guide.md) - Quick reference for migrating from transformer_lens
+> - [UI Guide](#probity-ui) - Using the Probity Studio interface

 ## Key Changes from transformer_lens to nnsight